ERC-8126 - AI Agent Verification

 1. Competition among verification providers

-2. Specialisation in different verification domains
+2. Specialization in different verification domains

 3. Geographic and jurisdictional flexibility